etw0001/cse15l-lab-reports/labreport3.md

 -

 **Example 1**
-* The following command searches for and returns all directories in `written_2/non-fiction/OUP`.
+* The following command searches for and returns all directories in the path `written_2/non-fiction/OUP`.
 This is useful when searching for a given path's directories but not the files inside them.
 ```
 $ find written_2/non-fiction/OUP -type d
 ```